-• The use of restraints is permitted during the course of the delivery of waiver services.
-Complete Items G-2a-i and G-2-a-ii. i.
+- The use of restraints is permitted during the course of the delivery of waiver services.
+Complete Items G-2-a-i and G-2-a-ii. - i.
 Safeguards Concerning the Use of Restraints.
 Specify the safeguards that the State has established concerning the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanical restraints).
 State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-All service providers must have written policy and procedures concerning behavior intervention and emergency procedures for controlling maladaptive behavior and must provide all plans that contain any restrictive or emergency procedures to the Behavior Management Committee and Human Rights Committee.
+All service providers must have written policy and procedures concerning behavior intervention and emergency procedures for controlling maladaptive behavior and must provide for a Behavior Management Committee and Human Rights Committee.
 The policy and procedures must emphasize positive approaches and define and list techniques that are used and available for use in their relative degree of restriction.

 Before highly restrictive emergency procedures can be implemented it is the responsibility of the planning team to perform and document a functional and ecological analysis (analyze the maladaptive behavior to determine the intent of the behavior, the antecedents of the behavior and whether environmental alterations, would reduce or eliminate it, or there is a medical cause for the behavior).
 The maladaptive behaviors should be targeted for reduction and the plan should specify the adaptive behaviors to replace the maladaptive behaviors.
-Less restrictive methods must be included in the plan and attempted prior to the application of any restrictive measures.
+Less restrictive methods must be included in the plan and attempted prior to the application of restraint.
 The procedures must be designed and used so as not to cause physical injury to an individual and to minimize physical and psychological discomfort.
 Only a minimum amount of restraint necessary to control the individual's behavior can be used during the implementation of a restraint and used only until the individual is calm.
 The authorization and justification for the procedure and the period of restraint must be recorded.
 The restraint must be implemented only by trained staff and all protocols implemented must be documented.
 The emergency use of restraints must be developed with the participation of the individual served and or their legal decision maker who must consent to the program.
 The program using restraint must be submitted to a behavior intervention management committee and a human rights committee for review and approval prior to implementation.
-All staff must be trained prior to implementation, but should not implement the behavior plan until after the approval has been made.